Excerpt from the short stories: (cover photo by Lani A. Shumway Photography)

 THE VIVIAN GIRLS

-Frowning a bit and tilting her head sideways precisely the way her mother always did, all those years ago, Kathy said, “C’mon, Syl.
+Kathy, frowning a bit and tilting her head sideways precisely the way her mother always did, all those years ago, said, “C’mon, Syl.
 It’s Carla.
 Let’s just make the best of it.”

-Caitlin, a Norwegian looking blonde, smiling cheerfully and holding her menu, said, “We should just go ahead and order, I think, and if she’s late it’s her problem.”
+Caitlin, smiling cheerfully and holding her menu, said, “We should just go ahead and order.
+If she wants to be late it’s her problem.”

 I hope she’s all right, Laura, who was never late, would have said if she was there.

 That summer, the year our neighbors moved out and took with them their yellow lab and rambunctious kids, and a young couple moved in to replace them with their cats and their endless heartache, it never stopped raining.
 It came down in buckets for what seemed like the entire time from Easter to Columbus Day.
-There was a wall of green and above it a big expanse of gray sky out of which fell, like Biblical lamentations, an endless shower, lifting and floating from far away and condensing and falling, over and over and over.
-It had climbed high over the Atlantic and then, by low pressure, was pulled back, unavoidably westward across the mountains to condense and fall again, raining down onto the lawns and houses of the people where we lived.
+There was a wall of green and above it a big expanse of gray sky out of which fell, like Biblical lamentations, an endless shower, lifting and floating from far away, condensing and falling, over and over and over.
+It had climbed high over the Atlantic and then, by low pressure and the immutable laws of nature, was pulled back, unavoidably westward across the mountains to condense and fall again, raining down onto the lawns and houses of the people where we lived.